kirstymcnaught/OptiKeyWiki/Conversation-only-mode.md

 2. Select the 'Visuals' tab at the top.

-3. Change the keyboard set to 'Conversation Only':
+3. Tick the checkbox 'Conversation only mode':

   ![Change the keyboard set from the Management Console](https://github.com/JuliusSweetland/OptiKey/blob/gh-pages/images/Management_Console_Visual_Numbered.png)